 In Papeete, we checked out the lively market with fresh fish, baskets of seashells, exotic star fruit and pineapples (reminding us of the delicious Hawaiian fruit we love in Hawaii) and carved wooden warriors on display.

-If you plan to buy black pearls on your cruise, you’ll want to stop at the Robert Wan Pearl Museum to learn about the island nation’s pearl industry.
+You’ll want to stop at the Robert Wan Pearl Museum to learn about the island nation’s pearl industry and get tips for choosing the perfect pearl.

 But for that true paradise feeling, you need to visit the less-developed islands.
 Take Bora Bora.